malwaru/YOLOv6/README.md

 # YOLOv6
 ## Introduction

+This brnahc has a version of YOLOv6 as a package and made it possible to use with ROS2 messages

 YOLOv6 is a single-stage object detection framework dedicated to industrial applications, with hardware-friendly efficient design and high performance.

 <img src="assets/picture.png" width="800">